anoxic/bibleqe/README.txt

 TODO

-[ ] Make full specification

 Searching is too slow:
-[ ] Start within the context of the first letter
+[-] Start within the context of the first letter
 [ ] Binary search

 Towards a web release: